How to get a good night’s sleep

 - Have a small drink and a light snack an hour or so before bed so you’re not hungry during the night.

-- Put on some soothing, relaxing music and have a warm bath
+- Put on some soothing, relaxing music

 - Apply a little hand cream to your hands and moisturise your face with a good quality moisturiser.
 (Maybe start with your face and work your way down to your feet!)